Graph quilting: graphical model selection from partially observed covariances: Neuronal functional connectivity estimation from nonsimultaneous calcium imaging recordings

 \section{Neuronal functional connectivity estimation from nonsimultaneous calcium imaging recordings}

-As explained in Section~\ref{sec:appliedcontexts}, neuronal functional connectivity is the statistical dependence structure of neurons' activities.
-Estimating functional connectivity from {\it in vivo} neuronal recordings helps us understand how neurons interact with one another while they process information under different stimuli and other experimental conditions.
-The study of functional connectivity enables us to understand the functions, and potentially the structure, of neuronal circuits, but also the causes of their dysfunction that characterize various brain disorders \citep{baggio2019functional,engels2018dynamic,cai2018dynamic}.
-The functional connectivity of $p$ neurons can be described by means of a conditional dependence graph, where $p$ nodes represent the neurons, and an edge connects two nodes if and only if the activities of the corresponding neurons are dependent conditionally on the activity of all the other cells and input sources.
-Gaussian graphical models have been successfully applied to several neuronal data recordings to infer the functional connectivity of hundreds of neurons \citep{vinci2018a,vinci2018b,yatsenko2015}.

-New ambitious neuroscience projects involve the recording of the activities of tens of thousands of neurons in 3-dimensional portions of brain through calcium imaging technology \citep{pnevmatikakis2016, pachitariu2016, stringer2019}.
-For instance, consider the massive publicly available data set of \cite{stringer2019} consisting of calcium activity traces of about 10,000 neurons in a cubic portion of mouse visual cortex (70--385$\mu$m depth).
-These neurons were simultaneously recorded {\it in vivo} using 2--photon imaging of GCaMP6s with 2.5Hz scan rate \citep{pachitariu2016}, while the animal was free to run on an air-floating ball in complete darkness for about 105 minutes.
-In Figure~\ref{fig:data1}(A) we display the neurons' spatial positions occupying a $1{\rm mm}\times 1{\rm mm}\times .5{\rm mm}$ 3-dimensional space, and the functional connections recovered with the graphical lasso (Glasso) based on the full data (we display 6000 edges for illustration).
+\less To illustrate our methods with real data, we consider the massive publicly available data set of \cite{stringer2019spontaneous} consisting of calcium activity traces recorded from about 10,000 neurons in a cubic portion of mouse visual cortex (70--385$\mu$m depth).
+These neurons were simultaneously recorded {\it in vivo} using 2--photon imaging of GCaMP6s with 2.5Hz scan rate \cite{pachitariu2017suite2p}, while the animal was free to run on an air-floating ball in total darkness for 105 minutes.